 When more than a routine exam is needed, we will make every effort to provide a safe, calm environment for your child.
 Parents also can help prepare children to be relaxed and cooperative.
 If helpful, we have televisions in the rooms and can provide laughing gas (nitrous oxide) to help alleviate any nerves.

-We also have sunglasses to protect against overhead lights, hand mirrors for close-up views of their own teeth, televisions and movies, and a “treasure chest” of toys for good behavior.
+We also have sunglasses to protect against overhead lights, hand mirrors for close-up views of their own teeth, televisions, and movies, and a “Treasure Chest” of toys that serve as rewards for good behavior.
 Your kids will walk away with a new toothbrush of their choice, and toothpaste and floss if needed.

 Fluoride for Children:

 The greatest benefit of fluoride occurs when it is presented at the correct level in growing children.
 In this manner, it becomes incorporated into the developing tooth and gives a lifelong benefit of lower decay rates.
 When children do not live in an area with fluoride in the water, we recommend testing their drinking water so we can prescribe an appropriate supplement.

 Frequently Asked Questions About Pediatric Dental CareWhy are primary (baby) teeth important?